Continuous Science Foundation Workshop — Banff 2025

 On Day 2, we translated the vision of composable science into shared values, plain-language poetry, clear value propositions, and future-focused stories—moving from abstract ideals to actionable narratives that grounded the movement in collaboration, reuse, and real-world impact.

-We are very grateful to The Navigation Fund for supporting this workshop and for helping lay the foundations for the Continuous Science Foundation.
+We are very grateful to The Navigation Fund for supporting this workshop and for helping lay the foundations for Continuous Science Foundation.